Blog June 02, 2021 |

 The customer data platform (CDP) may seem like a newer technology.

-The reality is the renowned solution has been around for more than a decade.
+The reality is that the renowned solution has been around for more than a decade.
 And, during that time, the CDP has helped many mid-sized and large-scale organizations worldwide accelerate business growth — both in terms of revenue and operational efficiency.

 As BlueConic CEO Bart Heilbron noted for MarTech Outlook, a pure-play CDP — specifically, BlueConic — enables more efficient data liberation for companies.